quintquant/jarvis/README.md

 recons
 scores

-The usage of each of these functions is documented thorugh comments within its source code.
+The usage of each of these functions is documented in comments within its source code.